-In Red, the Vice-President and his Secret Service guards get in a car while under fire.
-Cooper tries to warn them, but they don't listen.
+In Red, the Vice-President and his Secret Service guards get in a limo marked with the Presidential seal while under fire.
+Cooper tries to warn them, but they don't listen as they think he just wants to escape with them in the armoured limo.
 Then one guard is knocked out when the limo stops abruptly, and the other is tazered by the driver, who is Moses.
 The VP then gets the same treatment.

 In the first dream level of Inception the protagonists kidnap Fischer this way.
 Possibly justified in that they designed the place, so they could make sure theirs was the only cab available.

 Inverted in Collateral, in which the protagonist is a cab driver whose cab gets hijacked by a hitman.